lagdo/symfony-facades/README.md

                 Psr\Container\ContainerInterface: '@logger'
 ```

-Messages can be logged using the facade.
+Messages can now be logged using the facade.

 ```php
 use Lagdo\Symfony\Facades\Log;